hannes/ctv-databases/Databases.md

       key-value database using SQLite as the backend.
   -   The `r pkg("liteq")` package provides temporary and permanent message queues for R, built on top of SQLite.
+- The `r pkg("duckdb")` package contains the [DuckDB](https://duckdb.org)
+  in-process analytical data management system.
+The package provides a DBI-compliant interface and the entire system implementation.
 - The `r pkg("bigrquery")` package provides the interface to [Google BigQuery](https://developers.google.com/bigquery/), Google's fully managed, petabyte scale, low cost analytics data